ryohei8227/bedrock-hcls-tokyo2/multi_agent_collaboration/cancer_biomarker_discovery/README.md

 The multi-agent solution architecture is illustrated below.
 ![architecture](images/MultiAgentBiomarkers.png)

 Amazon Bedrock Agents enable generative AI applications to execute multistep tasks across company systems and data sources.
-We define our solution to include planning and reasoning with multiple tools
+We define our solution to include planning and reasoning with multiple agents.

--	Biomarker query engine:  Convert natural language questions to SQL statements and execute on an Amazon Redshift database of biomarkers.
+    Biomarker database analyst : Convert natural language questions to SQL statements and execute on an Amazon Redshift database of biomarkers.
--	Scientific analysis and plotting engine: Use lifelines library with clinical and genomics data to build survival regression models like COX proportional hazard model and visualization like Kaplan Meier charts for survival analysis.
+    Statistician: Use a custom container with lifelines library to build survival regression models and visualization such as Kaplan Meier charts for survival analysis.
--	External data API: Use PubMed apis to search biomedical literature for specific evidence.
+    Clinical evidence researcher: Use PubMed APIs to search biomedical literature for external evidence.
+Use Amazon Bedrock Knowledge Bases for Retrieval Augmented Generation (RAG) to deliver responses from internal literature evidence.
--	Internal literature: Use Knowledge Bases for Bedrock to give agents contextual information from internal literature evidence for RAG to deliver more relevant, accurate, and customized responses
--	Medical imaging: Use Amazon SageMaker Jobs to augment agents with the capability to trigger asynchronous jobs with an ephemeral cluster to process CT scan images that include 2D slices to 3D volumes conversion, CT and segmentation masks alignment, radiomic feature extraction within the tumor region.
+    Medical imaging expert: Use Amazon SageMaker jobs to augment agents with the capability to trigger asynchronous jobs with an ephemeral cluster to process CT scan images.

 ![architecture](images/architecture_details.jpg)